ConradSelig/cliStocksTracker/README.md

 ```
 [ stock symbol ]
 graph=[ True | False ]
-owned=[ float ]
-bought_at=[ float ]
+buy=[ count ]@[ price ]
+buy=10.786@14.56  # 10.786 stocks were bought at $14.56
+buy=2.3@14.68  # an additional 2.3 stocks were bought at @14.68
+sell=[ count ]@[ price ]
+sell=5.3@16.43  # 5.3 stocks were sold at $16.43
 color=[str]

 [ stock symbol ]
 graph=[ True | False ]
-owned=[ float ]
-bought_at=[ float ]
+buy=[ count ]@[ price ]
+sell=[ count ]@[ price ]
 color=[str]
 ...
 ```

+An unlimited number of 'buy' and 'sell' keys are allowed for each symbol. **Yes, duplicate keys do work.
+So just add another line into your portfolio every time you buy or sell a stock**, cliStocksTracker will take care of the weighted average to give you as accurate data as possible.

+*Planned feature to have cliStocksTracker automatically condense these keys down to a single line at runtime, as well as allowing buying and selling as command line arguments*.

 Each stock symbol has four additional config settings:
-1. "graph": Determines if a graph is plotted of this symbol
+1. "graph": Determines if a graph is plotted of this symbol.
-2. "owned": Count of the number of stocks owned of this symbol
-3. "bought_at": Price the stocks we're originally bought at, this is used to calculate portfolio delta.
+2. "buy": A buy order, formatted as "count at price".
+Duplicates of this key are allowed.
+3. "sell": A sell order, formatted as "count at price".
+Duplicates of this key are allowed.
 4. "color": The custom color to display the stock on the graphs.
 This is not a mandatory configuration setting, and if left empty automatic color selection will take place.

 The color can be chosen from the following list of colors: